-DSBC is on the public domain, therefore you will not need to specify the bank’s IP address.
+DSBC Financial Europe is on the public domain, therefore you will not need to specify the bank’s IP address.

 Cookies are pieces of information stored directly on the computer you are using and can contain information about your computer preferences that allows customisation of the site for your use.
 Cookies can contain expiration dates and specific instructions on which web sites can read them.

 They are used to provide you with a more efficient and more consistent experience at a site.

 Yes, but only transient cookies that are automatically deleted when you close your browser.
 The Profile Company’s cookies are used to provide you with a more efficient and consistent experience at our site.
 Cookies contain information about your computer preferences that allows customisation of the site for your use.
 However, for DSBCnet, cookies are used for session management purpose.

 A session cookie is used to manage the user’s sessions while they are logged on.
 The data held in the cookie is not directly recoverable - it is a reference to the user's profile and this is held securely on our own servers.
 We do not store any sensitive customer information in the cookie itself.

 There is more than one cookie created on login, but they are all transient.
 For example, a separate cookie is set when the user accesses the market data tab on the personal page.

 Both the session cookie and the market data cookie are transient and will be removed at the end of the session.

 There may also be some RAM memory still used after the program has finished, but this is normal and is reused by other applications as and when required.